carpentries-work/carpentries.org/pages/workshops.md

 ---

 <p>The Carpentries develops and teaches in-person, interactive, hands-on, two-day workshops for learning core data science and coding skills.
 Carpentries workshops are
-taught by volunteer [Instructors]({% link pages/instructors.html %}), [trained in pedagogy](http://carpentries.github.io/instructor-training/), who focus on creating a motivating and engaging environment for learners.
+taught by volunteer [Instructors][carpentries_instructors], [trained in pedagogy](http://carpentries.github.io/instructor-training/), who focus on creating a motivating and engaging environment for learners.
 All our lessons are open source, hosted on
-<a href="https://github.com/">GitHub</a>, and collaboratively developed by our volunteer community. </p>
+[Github](https://github.com/), and collaboratively developed by our volunteer community. </p>

 <p>A global team of our [Regional Coordinators][regional_coordinators] support the coordination of workshop activity and community building in regions around the world. </p>